mesfind/bioinfo-python/index.md

 {: .prereq}

 ### Getting Started
-To get started, follow the directions in the "[Setup](setup/)" tab to download data to your computer and follow any installation instructions.
+To get started with installing Python, follow the directions given in the [Week 8](https://github.com/EEOB-BioData/BCB546X-Spring2017/tree/master/Week_8) folder of the class repository.
+You will also have to create a directory to work from and download some files.
+You can find instructions for doing that in the "[Setup](setup/)" page.